Open-DDR/test-purpose/systemc/qemu_integration/video_assets/README.md

 This comprehensive package provides everything needed to create a professional video guide.
 The materials are designed to be flexible - you can use them as-is or adapt them to your specific needs and style.

-The integration described in the video represents cutting-edge verification technology, combining QEMU's system emulation capabilities with cycle-accurate LPDDR5 modeling.
+The integration described in the video represents cutting-edge verification technology, combining QEMU's system emulation capabilities with cycle-accurate DDR modeling.
 This creates unprecedented opportunities for system-level verification and performance analysis.

 Good luck with your video creation, and thank you for sharing this valuable technology with the community!